-- In principle competitors must have at least 1 years experience at National level to compete in the British Supersport Championship.
-636cc 4-cylinder and 675cc 3-cylinder machines are categorised as 600cc for this definition. - In principle competitors must have at least 2 years experience at National level to compete in the British Superbike Championship.
+- \ In principle competitors must have at least 1 years experience at National level to compete in the British Supersport and GP2 Championships.
+636cc 4- cylinder, 675cc and 765cc 3-cylinder machines and 955cc 2-cylinder are categorised as 600cc for this definition. - \\In principle competitors must have at least 2 years experience at National level to compete in the British Superbike Championship.